Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 People are worried about virtually everything.

-Worry and concern is what is the news?
+Worry and concern is what is the news.

 What does it look like?

-What is collapse look like?
+What does collapse look like?

 And I want to run through this again.